 Support for Family Participation:

 1. Works with the Family Advocate to support and encourage family participation.

-2. Prepares monthly curriculum information for the Family Advocate to share at Parent Group meetings
+2. Prepares monthly curriculum information for the Family Advocate to share at Parent Group meetings and newsletters.

 3. Attends Parent Meetings to encourage parent engagement in their child’s development and learning.

 4. Prepares weekly newsletters, and “Family Packs” of information to send home to each family.

 1. Supervises Assistant Teacher and Classroom Aide, as assigned.

 2. Assesses professional development activities needed for supervisees annually; provides training if